Abdelrahman-Wagdy/PetStore/README.md

 It is designed to showcase **real-world automation and CI practices**, not just local test execution.

+## 🧠 Design Decisions

+- Docker is used to ensure consistent execution across local and CI environments.
+- Jenkins marks builds as UNSTABLE when tests fail to allow report generation.
+- Allure is used for rich reporting instead of plain surefire logs.
+- Email notifications are enabled to close the CI feedback loop.

+## 🎯 Problems This Project Solves

+- Eliminates environment-related test failures
+- Provides immediate visibility into API test results
+- Enables CI feedback via reports and email notifications
+- Demonstrates scalable API test architecture

 ## 🛠 Tech Stack

 * Java 18 or higher